48n116w/tda_to_schwab/README.md

 All of the function snippets in "tests_schwab_api.py" work as-is, but you must have a Schwab brokerage account number to test them.
 There's no sandbox for the Trader API - Individual yet, if there ever will be.

-These endpoints still need review:
+This endpoint still needs review:

-/chains

 /expirationchain